rancher/docs/content/rancher/v2.x/en/installation/k8s-install/kubernetes-rke/_index.md

   - /rancher/v2.x/en/installation/ha/kubernetes-rke/
 ---

-Use RKE to install a Kubernetes cluster on your three nodes using a high-availability etcd configuration.
+This section describes how to install a Kubernetes cluster on your three nodes according to our [best practices for the Rancher server environment.]({{<baseurl>}}/rancher/v2.x/en/overview/architecture-recommendations/#environment-for-kubernetes-installations) This cluster should be dedicated to run only the Rancher server.
+We recommend using RKE to install Kubernetes on this cluster.
+Hosted Kubernetes providers such as EKS should not be used.

 For systems without direct internet access, refer to [Air Gap: Kubernetes install.]({{<baseurl>}}/rancher/v2.x/en/installation/air-gap-high-availability/)